panobi/feature-flag-sdk/README.md

 ## Getting started

-The quickest way to get up and running is to run the provided [example programs](#running-the-example-programs).
-These programs demonstrate how to construct events and send them to Panobi.
+The quickest way to get up and running is to run the provided [example programs](#running-the-example-programs), which demonstrate one method for constructing events and sending them to Panobi.

 TODO: Integrate your in-house applications.